awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

      - `AWS Mobile Hub <https://console.aws.amazon.com/mobilehub/home/>`_: Configure your mobile app's AWS backend in minutes, and then to manage those resources as your app evolves.

-Add permissions to the AndroidManifest.xml
+Add Permissions to the AndroidManifest.xml
 ------------------------------------------

-1. Open the project in Android Studio.
+#.
+Open the project in Android Studio.
-2. Choose :guilabel:`Project` on the left side of the project if you cannot see the project browser.
+#.
+Choose :guilabel:`Project` on the left side of the project to open the project browser.
+Find the app manifest by changing the project browser view menu at the top to :guilabel:`Android`, and opening the :file:`app/manifests` folder.
-3. Add the :code:`INTERNET`, :code:`ACCESS_NETWORK_STATE`, and
+#.
+Add the :code:`INTERNET`, :code:`ACCESS_NETWORK_STATE`, and
    :code:`ACCESS_WIFI_STATE`: permissions to your project's :file:`AndroidManifest.xml` file.

 .. code-block:: xml